Duchy of Pomerania: Polish–Teutonic Wars

-While Bogislaw VIII nevertheless upheld his alliance with Jogaila, Konrad Bonow of the Cammin diocese in 1414 concluded an alliance with the Teutonic Knights against both Bogislaw VIII and Jogaila, which was turned into a truce soon after.
+While Bogislaw VIII nevertheless upheld his alliance with Władysław II Jagiełło, Konrad Bonow of the Cammin diocese in 1414 concluded an alliance with the Teutonic Knights against both Bogislaw VIII and Władysław II Jagiełło, which was turned into a truce soon after.
 In 1417, Bogislaw VIII and the Teutonic Knights settled their common border in the Hammerstein area, ending their conflicts.
 Bogislaw VIII's son Bogislaw IX together with all other Pomeranian dukes in 1423 allied with the Teutonic Knights.

 Gain of Lauenburg and Bütow Land (1455–67)

-Eric II of Pomerania-Wolgast and successor of Bogislaw IX in Pomerania-Stolp again allied with Jogaila and his son and successor Casimir IV in his Thirteen Years' War against the Teutonic Knights.
-On January 3, 1455, he in turn was granted the Lauenburg and Bütow Land at the Pomerelian frontier.
-When Lauenburg was retaken by the knights in 1459, the Polish king was upset and ravaged the Stolp area.
-Eric reconciled with the king on August 21, 1466, and bought the town from the knights on October 11, six days before the Second Peace of Thorn, that was signed by Eric in 1467.
+Eric II of Pomerania-Wolgast and successor of Bogislaw IX in Pomerania-Stolp again allied with Władysław II Jagiełło and his son and successor Casimir IV in his Thirteen Years' War against the Teutonic Knights.
+On 3 January 1455 he, in turn, was granted the Lauenburg and Bütow Land at the Pomerelian frontier.
+When Lauenburg (Lębork) was retaken by the knights in 1459, the Polish king was upset and ravaged the Stolp (Słupsk) area.
+Eric reconciled with the king on 21 August 1466, and bought the town from the knights on 11 October, six days before the Second Peace of Thorn, that was signed by Eric in 1467.
 King Casimir IV of Poland granted the area as a fief to the dukes of Pomerania and after the death of the last Duke Bogislaw XIV in 1637 the towns were re-integrated with Poland and included in the Pomeranian Voivodeship.

 War with Brandenburg and the Hanseatic League (1423–1448)

-On September 15, 1423, all Pomeranian dukes (including Eric) allied with the Teutonic Knights against Brandenburg and against the Hanseatic towns.
+On 15 September 1423 all Pomeranian dukes (including Eric) allied with the Teutonic Knights against Brandenburg and against the Hanseatic towns.
 In early 1425, this coalition was joined by Mecklenburg and Poland and successfully invaded Brandenburg.
-A peace treaty concluded on May 22, 1427, in Eberswalde, left Pomerania with the Uckermark north of Angermünde.
-On June 16, 1427, this was confirmed by the Treaty of Templin, which also included a coalition of Pomerania, Brandenburg and Mecklenburg.
+A peace treaty concluded on 22 May 1427 in Eberswalde, left Pomerania with the Uckermark north of Angermünde.
+On 16 June 1427 this was confirmed by the Treaty of Templin, which also included a coalition of Pomerania, Brandenburg and Mecklenburg.
 Yet, in 1440 Pomerania and Brandenburg invaded Mecklenburg, and in 1444 Brandenburg demanded from Pomerania to again hand over the Uckermark to her.
 When the Pomeranians refused, war broke out again.
 The first Treaty of Prenzlau in 1448 set the border south of Pasewalk.